The Thief Who Came to Dinner

 The Thief Who Came to Dinner is a 1973 American comedy film directed by Bud Yorkin.
-Based on the novel by Terrence Lore Smith, the film stars Ryan O'Neal and Jacqueline Bisset, with Charles Cioffi, Warren Oates, and in an early appearance, Jill Clayburgh.
+Based on the novel by Terrence Lore Smith, the film stars Ryan O'Neal and Jacqueline Bisset, with Charles Cioffi, Warren Oates, Austin Pendleton, Ned Beatty, Michael Murphy and, in an early screen appearance, Jill Clayburgh.

 Plot

-Webster McGee is a computer programmer who abruptly quits his job and adopts a life of crime as a jewel thief in Houston, Texas.
+Webster McGee is a divorced computer programmer who abruptly quits his job and adopts a life of crime as a burglar and jewel thief in Houston, Texas.
+Leaving behind chess pieces and notes containing chess moves as a calling card, he becomes dubbed by the media as "The Chess Burglar".

-For his first job he robs rich businessman Henderling, stealing from him not only money but also files with information that could destroy Henderling's career.
-McGee uses these files to blackmail Henderling.
+For his first job, he robs rich businessman Henderling, stealing from him not only money but also files with information that could destroy Henderling's career.
+Webster uses these files to blackmail Henderling.
 Instead of money, he asks for introduction into high society — aiming to find a way to rob other rich houses.

-McGee soon meets Laura at a society function hosted by Henderling.
-She falls in love with McGee and then helps him to burglarize several friends of Henderling.
+Webster soon meets Laura at a society function hosted by Henderling.
+She and Webster fall in love, and she helps him to burglarize several other members of Houston society.

-Texas Mutual Insurance investigator Dave Reilly is intent on identifying McGee as the jewel thief, but in the course of investigation Reilly and McGee develop a sort of friendship.
-Reilly must decide whether to be loyal to his job or his new friend.
+Texas Mutual Insurance investigator Dave Reilly becomes suspicious of, then certain that Webster is the jewel thief, but cannot find any actual proof.
+In the course of the investigation, Dave and Webster develop a mutual respect that grows into a sort of friendship.
+As Webster prepares for his biggest heist yet, Dave must decide whether to be loyal to his job or his new friend.